 Blogging isn’t only about generating sales.
 It’s also a way to build authority which, in turn, helps to build brand awareness.
-This is where viral content comes into play.
+This is where Awareness Content comes into play.

-A blog written with the intent of going viral shouldn’t be crafted to sell a product or a service.
-It should simply bring awareness to the topic you’re writing about.
+A blog written with the intent of driving awareness shouldn’t be crafted to sell a product or a service.
+It should simply put your brand in front of thousands of people in your industry.